tmitzka/thomasmitzka-hugo/content/blog/website-pycon-austria/index.en.md

 ![View of the “PyCon Austria 2025” website](pycon-austria-2025-website.webp "Website of PyCon Austria 2025 (WordPress)")

-Overall, the website worked well and received positive feedback from both organizers and attendees.
+Overall, the website worked well and received positive feedback.
 However, one challenge became clear: speakers, talks, and workshops were **managed exclusively in WordPress**, without integration to the system used for submissions.

 At conferences like PyCon Austria, talks are submitted through a *Call for Papers*.
 These submissions are reviewed on an external platform.
 Any changes to titles, descriptions, or personal details had to be manually updated in WordPress — an unnecessary amount of work.